 How to Get To, From and Around Liverpool

 The main station is Liverpool Lime Street, trains run direct to here from most major stations in the UK and from Manchester Airport.
-This includes a direct 2,5 hour train ride from London.
-You can find out the rail time onÂ National Rail.
+This includes a direct 2.5-hour train ride from London.
+You can find out the rail time on National Rail.

-Liverpool also has it’s own airport – John Lennon Airport.
+Liverpool also has its own airport – John Lennon Airport.
 The closest train station to the airport is Liverpool South Parkway, which can be reached by bus (take the 500 or the 86A) or taxi/Uber.
 Trains run direct from here to Liverpool Lime Street and Liverpool Central.
-Or you can just stay on the bus and they’ll take you into the city centre.
+Or you can just stay on the bus and they’ll take you to the city centre.
 For more info on getting to and from the airport, click here.

 Liverpool is a pretty small city, so walking is the best way to get around, but Uber’s, taxis, buses and the underground stations of Liverpool Central, Lime Street, Moorfield’s and James Street are also options.

 This post was brought to you as a result of the #WelcomeToEngland campaign, created and managed by iAmbassador in partnership with Visit Britain.
 As always, all opinions are my own.
 Also a huge thanks to Visit Liverpool for helping to bring this campaign to life.
 See my Travelogue on HipTraveler.